 In Bali, to be teased is to be accepted.
 It was the turning point so far as our relationship to the community was concerned, and we were quite literally “in.”
 The whole village opened up to us, probably more than it ever would have otherwise (I might actually never have gotten to that priest and our accidental host became one of my best informants), and certainly very much faster.
 Getting caught, or almost caught, in a vice raid [SJ: cf. my own run-ins with the Chinese constabulary] is perhaps not a very generalizable recipe for achieving that mysterious necessity of anthropological field work, rapport, but for me it worked very well.
 It led to a sudden and unusually complete acceptance into a society extremely difficult for outsiders to penetrate.
 It gave me the kind of immediate, inside view grasp of an aspect of “peasant mentality” that anthropologists not fortunate enough to flee headlong with their subjects from armed authorities normally do not get.
 And, perhaps most important of all, for the other things might have come in other ways, it put me very quickly on to a combination emotional explosion, status war, and philosophical drama of central significance to the society whose inner nature I desired to understand.
 By the time I left I had spent about as much time looking into cockfights as into witchcraft, irrigation, caste, or marriage.

-Meanwhile next door in ethnomusicology, Bruno Nettl (always a pleasure to read) has outlined types of musical change in his magisterial
+Meanwhile next door in ethnomusicology, Bruno Nettl (always a pleasure to read—for a roundup of posts, see here) has outlined types of musical change in his magisterial

 - The study of ethnomusicology: thirty-three discussions, ch.19, pp.272–93.